Banner

 Programs

-Hāna Arts Community Arts/Culture Education: *ART BARN HAS REOPENED AS OF OCTOBER 12, 2022* Our community platform which hosts various classes and workshops throughout the year, including hula, lei-making, yoga, painting and various arts and culture classes.
+Hāna Arts Community Arts/Culture Education: Our community platform which hosts various classes and workshops throughout the year, including hula, lei-making, yoga, painting and various arts and culture classes.
 The program allows local and traveling professional artists to share their specialized skills while providing diverse education that can inspire, strengthen, and build the minds and bodies of East Maui residents and visitors.

 Hāna Legends: A community theatre program which allows cultural practitioners a platform to teach their skills and knowledge of hula, mele, oli and craftsmanship through telling an ancient story from the past.